apache/buildstream/CONTRIBUTING.rst

    the ``@property`` decorator.

-   The decision to use explicitly defined functions instead of the ``@property`` feature is rather arbitrary, and there is not much technical merit to preferring one technique over the other.
+   The decision to use explicitly defined functions instead of the ``@property`` decorator is rather arbitrary, there is not much technical merit to preferring one technique over the other.
    However as :ref:`discussed below <contributing_always_consistent>`,
-   it is of the utmost importance that we do not mix both techniques in the same code base.
+   it is of the utmost importance that we do not mix both techniques in the same codebase.

 .. _contributing_abstract_methods: